Is occupational pension provision worthwhile?

 Katrin Straub

-Company pension schemes (bAV) promise a better pension, but are they truly beneficial for everyone?
-Many employees wonder whether bAV is worthwhile considering taxes and social contributions in retirement.
-This article explores the facts and shows you when and how a company pension scheme can be valuable for your future.
+The occupational pension scheme (bAV) promises a better pension, but is it really worthwhile for everyone?
+Many employees wonder whether the bAV is worth it in later life, given taxes and social security contributions.
+This article looks at the facts and shows you when and how an occupational pension scheme can make sense for your future.

 The topic in brief and concise terms